pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Creating pyproject.toml
 -----------------------

+..
+TODO: Define "backend" (first reference)
+..
+TODO: Clarify ``project`` table (described in "Configuring metadata")
+..
+TODO: Refine backend copy
+..
+TODO: Add/update links to backends

 :file:`pyproject.toml` tells build tools (like :ref:`pip` and :ref:`build`)
 what is required to build your project.
 You can select a variety of backends here; the tutorial will work identically on Hatchling, Flit, PDM, and Setuptools; most backends that support the ``project`` table should work.
-Your :file:`pyproject.toml` file should contain one of these build-system blocks:
+Your :file:`pyproject.toml` file should contain one of these ``build-system`` blocks:

 .. tab:: Hatchling